AoDev/bard-app/docs/bard-frontend-guide/frontend-05-code-guidelines.md

 }
 ```

-Reason: hard to find the class in the code base.
+Reason: finding the actual class in the code base is a nightmare.